 Walter has taught at the Interlochen Arts Camp and has formerly served on the faculty of Lawrence University’s community music department as well as the Preucil School of Music in Iowa City.
 He plays a cello made by Giovanni Fiorillo in 1781 and is a member of the Suzuki Association of the Americas and the American Federation of Musicians.
 His hobbies include astronomy, juggling, and cross-country skiing.
 He has three sons – Zachary, Anthony, and James.

 Outside of his performance activities, Zachary is also an active teacher.
 Currently based in the Chicago area, he previously taught at the Kanack School of Music in Rochester, New York and held a teaching assistantship at Eastman which gave him the opportunity to teach non-degree cello students at the University of Rochester.
-An interest in administration led him to intern with Midsummer's Music for the 2013 season and the Rochester Philharmonic Orchestra's Development Department for the 2013--2014 season.
+An interest in administration led him to intern with Midsummer's Music in 2013 and 2014 and the Rochester Philharmonic Orchestra's Development Department for the 2013--2014 season.